 Make them up and pop on the grill then top with vegan ice cream for the easiest, most delicious grilled vegan dessert!

-Here's what you need to make grilled nectarines and why:
+Here's what you need to make grilled nectarines:

-- Nectarine - Or you can use peaches.
-They must be ripe.
+- Nectarines - Or peaches.
+They must be nice and ripe.
 Fresh apricots would also work well.

-- Vegan butter - Or use coconut oil.
-For flavour, and it also combines with he other ingredients to create a sauce while cooking so everything is super juicy and delish.
+- Vegan butter - Or use coconut oil or my vegan brown butter.
+For flavour, and it also combines with the other ingredients to create a sauce while cooking so everything is super juicy and delish.

 - Cinnamon & vanilla - Flavours that work so well with nectarines and peaches!